 The applicant has submitted a site plan indicating its intent to develop 66 detached, single family-style residential units (with associated parking and utilities) on the undeveloped portion of the subject parcel.
 Though not explicitly addressed in any of the contemporary submittal documents, it is understood that 80% of these units will be age-restricted to 55 and up, consistent with Condition of Approval C as listed in the November 2003 Master Plan approval under which the project is vested.
-Architectural renderings and other details regarding the proposed units (square footage, number of bedrooms, etc.) have not been provided; these were not required checklist items in the era under which the project is vested.
+Architectural renderings have not been provided (these were not required checklist items in the era under which the project is vested), but the applicant verbally indicated during the May 28th meeting that 6-8 different architectural styles will be incorporated into the development to match the aesthetics and variety found in the existing Highlands development.
+The applicant also indicated during the meeting that an unspecified mix of two-and three-bedroom units will be built, with sizes ranging from 1,200-1,700 SF.
+Staff subsequently inquired how many three-bedroom units the applicant intends to build; the answer is unknown at the time of writing this report.